vegaprotocol/specs/specs/0004-settlement-at-instrument-expiry.md

 Feature name: feature-name
 Start date: YYYY-MM-DD
 Specification PR: https://gitlab.com/vega-protocol/product/merge_requests
-Whitepaper link: [whitepaper](/vega-protocol/product/wikis/Whitepaper) sections: 3.2 and 5.2
+Whitepaper link: [Whitepaper](/vega-protocol/product/wikis/Whitepaper) sections: 3.2 and 5.2

 # Acceptance Criteria

-- [ ] When an instrument expires the settlement instructions include correct expiry cashflows for each trader.
+- [ ] When an instrument expires the settlement instructions include correct expiry cash flows for each trader.
-- [ ] The settlement instructions are used to "collect" funds from the traders who have a negative cashflow (assuming that negative cashflow means you owe money to the market / are "out of the money") and deposits all these collected funds into the market's general account.
+- [ ] The settlement instructions are used to "collect" funds from the traders who have a negative cash flow (assuming that negative cash flow means you owe money to the market / are "out of the money") and deposits all these collected funds into the market's general account.
   - [ ] When "collecting" funds from a trader account, the settlement engine must instruct the collateral engine to debit in this order (this order is true on expiry for all instruments):
     1. Margin account of the trader
     2. General asset account for the trader